 Counting stock manually is a task that is prone to error, especially as your inventory grows.
 Barcode scanning technology reduces these risks by allowing you to quickly count stock levels and store the data at the same time.
 A barcode scanner uses a light source, a lens, and light sensor to allow you to scan and view large amounts of data in one place.

-Downloading cloud software is another excellent way to keep track of stock levels.
+Implementing cloud-based stock take software is another excellent way to keep track of stock levels.
 Rather than storing data about stock levels manually, cloud software puts the information right at your fingertips, drastically reducing the risks associated with a manual stock take.
 Offering a centralised inventory dashboard, cloud inventory management software also stores information about each product which you can easily look up from any number of devices, like smartphones and tablets.

 Allocate One Counter